North Carolina Folklife Institute Staff

 Salyers has more than ten years’ experience in project management, including running her own consulting business, facilitating an innovative education program at UNC-Chapel Hill, and developing and executing projects with multiple partners, including county agencies, nonprofits, community groups, and museums.
 A decade of work in the white anti-racist movement informs her particular interest in the ethics and equity of engagement.
 Her work has been recognized with the Robert E. Bryan Public Service Fellowship from UNC-Chapel Hill’s Carolina Center for Public Service.

 Salyers is also an award-winning curriculum developer who has developed and taught courses at the elementary, middle school, and university level.
 She has taught courses for the certificate in documentary arts at Duke University’s Center for Documentary Studies for more than ten years.
+Salyers was appointed in September, 2014 to a three-year term to the Arts Commission by the Orange County Board of Commissioners.

 Deborah Miller, Program Administrator